 multitasking operating system.
 Above all the ESP32 development board is a true bargain.
 Put it on a solderless breadboard along with a PWM interface board, a small LCD module, a few resistors, wires and LEDs, and you get the controller working for no more than 20 USD, which in my opinion represents excellent value for the money.

 Apart from a few push buttons (e. g. to start feeding mode manually) AquariOS is completely controllable through its WiFi interface.
 You only have to have a standard webbrowser.
 No active contents, no need to install any proprietary program on your computer, thus no leakage of information.
 System time is automatically retrieved from Internet NTP time servers.

 At the current stage AquariOS drives two 12-bit I2

 C devices, which are a PCA9685 16-channel PWM module and an MCP4728 4-channel digital-to-analog converter.
 The 16 PWM outputs divide into 8 LED plus 4 pump channels, which are time driven, furthermore 4 temperature controlled heater / cooler channels, whereas all four DAC leads are dedicated to pump controlling.
 All output values are set five times a second (at 200 millisecond intervals), which enables you to fine tune your wave pumps according to your tank's metrics.
-The web interface also makes it very easy to program individual pump power shapes right down to the last detail.
+The web interface makes it very easy to program individual pump power shapes right down to the last detail.

 Most relevant real-time data as the current date & time, Feed Mode countdown in seconds, the temperature read from a selection of multiple attached DS18B20 thermal probes and output levels of all PWM / DAC channels are shown at an SPI OLED display, the latter in hexadecimal format with the least significant digit removed and '··' / '**' representing 0x000 (minimum/off) resp.
 0xFFF (maximum/on).